GeneZharov/introversion/README.md

 know, that it was calculated.
 For example, in React Native an attempt to log an event object may hang the application.
 Or maybe you are interested only in printing additional arguments.
-For these cases, there are alternative quiet mode watchers that don't log wrapped value itself but log all additional arguments.
+For these cases, there are alternative quiet mode watchers that don’t log wrapped value itself but log all additional arguments.

 ```js